-Each ministry area (worship, discipleship, justice and service, missions) has several student leaders working together with Campus Ministry Staff to effectively organize and provide opportunities to participate and lead in ministry.
+Each ministry area (worship, discipleship, justice and service, missions, community bridge-building) has several student leaders working together with Campus Ministry Staff to effectively organize and provide opportunities to participate and lead in ministry.

 Worship

 Leads the college community into the presence of God through worship.